How to Work the AFM: 9 Steps for Producers

 STEP 2: More Homework: Create a List of Target Executives

-For each of your target companies, create a list of key executives.
+For each of your target companies, identify the key executives.
 Most important are the people in charge of acquisitions, development and production.
 Look for their names in the trades and on company websites.
 If you can’t find the right names, call the company’s main office and ask.

 Finding out who’s who is critical.
 You will never get anywhere by walking into an office unprepared and saying: “Hi, who is your head of acquisitions?
 I’d like to meet with him… or her.”